DarthKoder/Star-Wars-Question-Raider/readme.md

 ### Content

  * All content was written by the developer.
- * [Color contrast checker](https://coolors.co/contrast-checker/112a46-acc8e5) was used to decide which colors would be used for the website.
+ * [Color contrast checker](https://coolors.co/contrast-checker/112a46-acc8e5) was used to decide which colours would be used for the website.

 ### Media